It's OK If You Don't Want To Have Sex With Your Partner Right Now

 "There are so many things that affect our sex drives at different points in our lives that virtually all long-term couples will find themselves in situations where one of them desires sex more than the other some of the time, and about a third of couples will struggle with this for prolonged periods of time or at a level that's distressing to one or both partners," Vrangalova explains.
 "Expecting for two people who've been living together for a while to both be in the mood for sex at the same time on a regular basis is unrealistic."

 Can a relationship survive without sex?

-Some people just aren't that interested in sex, and some studies have found people who aren't sexually active are just as happy as those who have sex all the time.
-That said, a large body of research also shows a strong link between sexual satisfaction and relationship satisfaction (though definitions of "sexual satisfaction" vary widely from couple to couple), and desire discrepancy, in particular, can increase instability and conflict in a relationship.
+Some people just aren't that interested in sex, and some research2 has found people who aren't sexually active are just as happy as those who have sex all the time.
+That said, a large body of research3 also shows a strong link between sexual satisfaction and relationship satisfaction (though definitions of "sexual satisfaction" vary widely from couple to couple).
+Desire discrepancy, in particular, can increase instability and conflict in a relationship, research finds4.